jlinoff/pam/PROPOSAL.md

 uses two structurally clean passwords, checked as such, so the corpus is the only variable.

+### Fixed: the per-field button needed a reload to appear

+Reported as "I do not see a breach icon in the password dialog yet".

+`mkRecordField()` read the preference when the row was **built**, and rows are built when records are rendered.
+Enabling the preference afterwards therefore left every existing field without a button until the page was reloaded — the same build-time-versus-runtime trap as the preference checkboxes, which are also read once at construction.

+PAM already had the right pattern: `enablePrinting()` toggles Bootstrap's `d-none` on `.x-print` elements. `enableBreachCheckButtons()` now does the same for `.x-fld-breach-check`, called after a preferences save and after a file load, and the button is always built rather than conditionally.

+### Added: the check is available while editing a password

+Asked whether the generator dialogue should offer it too. **The generator
+itself: no.** A 20-character password from PAM's alphabet carries around 120 bits; the chance it appears in an 850-million corpus is about 1 in 10^28, so the button would always return "clean" and spend a request to say nothing.

+**The editable row: yes, and it was missing.** That is where a password is adopted — typed, pasted, or taken from the generator — and it is the last moment before commitment.
+Most of the value there is local rather than from the
+corpus: a generated password passes every check, while a hand-typed `Summer2026` fails on structure with no network at all.

+Two details that matter more than the button:

+- The value is read from the input **at click time**, not captured when the row was built.
+In an edit row it is still changing.
+- The result is cleared on the first keystroke.
+A result describes the value it was computed from, and left in place it would describe a password the user no longer has — the same stale-display trap as the orphaned progress element in the vault-wide report.

 ### Status: per-field button DONE

 A shield button beside the eye on password fields, present **only** when